jmrnilsson/MinMQ/README.md

 [AspNet Core 3.0](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.0); A HTTP-transports on top of a very fast file handler.
 FASTER provides "group commits" with [Concurrent Prefix Recovery](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf) (CDR) over a [Work Ahead Log](https://wiki.postgresql.org/wiki/Improve_the_performance_of_ALTER_TABLE_SET_LOGGED_UNLOGGED_statement)
 (WAL).
 This approach to transactions is reminiscent to that of [Microsoft Message Queue](https://support.microsoft.com/ms-my/help/256096/how-to-install-msmq-2-0-to-enable-queued-components) (MSMQ) for messages transacted in bulk when using the Microsoft
 Distributed Transaction Coordinator (MSDTC).
-But it's quite diffent from ["two-phase" commits](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) in-memory database to durable disk propagation that is commonplace today.
+But it's quite diffent from "unlogged" tables or in-memory database flushing to a durable disk later on.

 Further more, this version reverts back from Managed sockets to the Libuv-transport previously was used in AspNetCore 1.0 and [restored](https://github.com/aspnet/KestrelHttpServer/issues/2104) in AspNet 2.*.
 Similar to [this article](https://github.com/aspnet/KestrelHttpServer/issues/2104) it's found that performance drops